 Hindus believe that one can attain ‘Moksha’ (Salvation) by bathing in the Ganga.
 They also believe that performing funeral rites there and pouring the ashes of their loved ones into the Ganga river allows their souls to attain ‘Moksha.’

 Want to attend the Ganga Aarti?
 Here’s how:

-Ganga Aarti is hosted on all days of the year but the best time to attend the ceremony is in the months of October and November because the weather cools down and turns Varanasi into an enchanting wonderland of devotees and tourists.
-It is during this time that you will get to experience the maha aarti that takes place on Kartik Purnima, which falls on the 15th day of the lunar month of Kartik.
+Ganga Aarti is hosted on all days of the year but the best time to attend the ceremony is in October and November.
+The weather cools down and turns Varanasi into an enchanting wonderland of devotees and tourists.
+During this time, you will get to experience the maha aarti that takes place on Kartik Purnima, which falls on the 15th day of the lunar month of Kartik.
 It is conducted near the Kashi Vishwanath Temple at sunset, so you will have to arrive at least half an hour earlier.

 The best way to become a part of this beautifully orchestrated event is by renting a boat to get an uninterrupted view of the ceremony.
 It will cost around INR 50 to 150 per person.
 You can also rent balconies of shops located nearby for a reasonable price.

 How to reach Kashi Vishwanath Temple?

 The roads leading to Kashi Vishwanath Temple are narrow, and only scooters or auto rickshaws can reach there.
 However, it gets very crowded, so it is best if you walk your way to the temple.
 The distance between the drop-off point and temple is 2.5 kilometers, which you will be easily able to cover within 30 minutes.
 Along your way, you will come across 10 to 15 smaller temples, which also perform Ganga Aarti.
 They are more intimate, so stop by for a few minutes to experience spirituality and good vibes.